Skip to main content

 • story

-The story of "Grow: Song of the Evertree" is generally described as charming and engaging, with a focus on environmental themes and community building.
-While many players appreciate the cute and whimsical narrative, some find it predictable and lacking depth, often feeling that the gameplay overshadows the story.
-Overall, the game offers a relaxing experience with a simple yet enjoyable storyline, though it may not satisfy those seeking a more complex or immersive narrative.
+The story in "Grow: Song of the Evertree" is generally described as charming and engaging, featuring a simple yet meaningful narrative about restoring a corrupted world through town management and environmental themes.
+While many players appreciate the beautiful graphics and cozy atmosphere, some find the story predictable and repetitive, with a desire for deeper character development and more varied quests.
+Overall, it offers a relaxing experience with a light-hearted plot, though it may not satisfy those seeking a more complex narrative.

 • “The story is dumbed down to the point that I had figured out the entire thing way before the story had even properly begun, and I was disappointed to find nothing that exceeded my expectations.”